The page has been translated by Gen AI.

 }

-In the example above, an index named “position-sample” is created with two fields: “size” and “position-vector”.
+In the above example, we create an index called “position-sample” with two fields, “size” and “position-vector”.

-To index documents with vectors, you need to include the vector field in the request.
+To index a document with a vector, you must include the vector field in the request.

 Color mode